 - Lung Cancer Fact Sheet — Use this fact sheet to educate your partners and communities.
 The fact sheet provides information and statistics on the lung cancer burden in Indiana.

 - Sample Press Release for Lung Cancer Awareness Month (November) — This press release is designed to be customized and sent to local media outlets.
-County level data is available using the Indiana State Cancer Registry Statistics Report Generator.
+County-level data is available using the Indiana State Cancer Registry Online Statistics Report Generator.

 - Sample Social Media Messages — These sample messages can be customized, or used as they are to promote awareness, prevention, and early detection.

 - 2015 Indiana Facts and Figures: Lung Cancer — Provides current statistics and information on lung cancer in Indiana in convenient PDF form.
 This can be linked to documents, websites, presentations, or through social media.

-- Indiana Cancer Control Plan 2010-2014 — Provides a roadmap for cancer control in Indiana.
+- Indiana Cancer Control Plan (ICCP) 2010-2014 — Provides a roadmap for cancer control in Indiana.
 The ICCP includes six focus areas: primary prevention, early detection, treatment, quality of life, data, and advocacy.
 This can be linked to documents, websites, presentations, or through social media.

 - Great American Smokeout Sample Press Release – This press release is designed to be customized and sent to local media outlets.

-- Sample Letters to the Editor – These are letters that can be customizes for local publications.
+- Sample Letters to the Editor – These are letters that can be customized for local publications.